pococms/website/docs/getting-started.md

 └── index.md
 ```

+It generated the file `index.html` from the contents of
+`index.md`.
+Later when you add a theme the output
+will also include CSS files and other assets required
-That is what the browser renders when you view the site.
+when the browser renders your site.

 ###### [Previous: Getting started](getting-started.html) [Next: Edit the page](gs-edit-page.html)